 #4: “Someone could give you all of the physical attention in the world, but if they are ignoring you emotionally, losing them will never be a loss.
 It’s a giant win.
 Stop telling yourself that you ‘lost’ a toxic person that you gave everything to.
-You WON.
-You GAINED a second chance.” – Natasha
+You WON.” – Natasha

 #5: “If you don’t ACT on the recognition of being a toxic person’s victim, you immediately become a volunteer by default.
 Never volunteer to be the diapers for emotional pants sh*tters.” – Natasha

 #7: “Get rid of anyone who treats you giving them a chance as though that means they will have multiple ones.” – Natasha

-#8: “If you wouldn’t be turned on by and date a physical deadbeat who lacked ambition, stop dating emotionally unambitious deadbeats.” – Natasha
+#8: “If you wouldn’t be turned on by and date a physical deadbeat who lacked ambition, stop being turned on by emotional deadbeats.” – Natasha